 If the patient does not improve with the above steps, we give Adenosine bolus for management.

 - Still not improved?- give additional 12mg of Adenosine

 - Still not improved?- give another 12mg of Adenosine

 - Adenosine is contraindicated in Asthmatics as it can cause Bronchospasm

-- Verapamil (CCB) is preferred option in SVT in patient with Asthma
+- Verapamil (CCB) is the preferred option in SVT in patients with Asthma

 Prevention of future episodes

 Beta-blockers remain the mainstay for prophylaxis in patients with PSVT.